Chevyself/Starbox-Commands/README.md

 #### Required and Optional

-Both arguments require an input from the user, and the provider must extend `IArgumentProvider` or just implement the interface given by the module.
-See more in the wiki.
-The provider will never return `null` as it may be needed as a required argument, and the string parameter is never null too.
+Both arguments require an input from the user, and the provider must extend `EasuArgumentProvider` or just implement the interface given by the module.
+The provider will never return `null` as it may be needed as a required argument, and the `String` parameter is never null too.

 It is easy to understand each annotation as a `NonNull` and `Nullable`.
 This may be used as arguments for a different output in the logic.